dubchild/jt2024/src/content/blog/case_floating-shelf-product-design.md

 My search led me to a line of translucent stains that comes in a rainbow of 200 colors.
 The product is a bit tricky to use but really highlights the natural wood grain and is totally worth it.
 I polled my braintrust, and we decided on a burnt orange/red color called **Spice** for the bricks, and **Daffodil** for the yellow question block.
 Water-based stains dry faster, produce less fumes and are much better for the environment than other options.
 The translucent stain also **adds natural variation to the bricks**, making each block unique.
 Sold.

 [_During the production of the prototype blocks, a new game called "Super Mario Wonder" was released that featured the classic question block dressed up in PINK.
-I consulted the color list and made another trip to the hardware store to pick up **Pink!** stain to make it happen too!_]
+I consulted the color list and made another trip to the hardware store to pick up **Perfectly Pink** stain to make it happen too!_]

 ![img1](https://placehold.co/800x200/black/696969?text=SM_Wonder_Pink?)